NicholasGray/ladder_run/README.md

 npm run dev
 ```

-The server runs on `http://localhost:3000`.
-Open this URL in your browser to start playing.
+The server runs on `http://localhost:3000` by default.
+You can override the port by setting the `PORT` environment variable.